wbotelhos/normalizy/README.md

 ```

 But `number` filter already works with `raw: true`, don't need to tell it again.
-An our previous example, about `amount`, was refactored to:
+At our previously example, about `amount`, was refactored to:

 ```ruby
 normalizy :amount, with: :money